 You can throw in some diced jalapeno, to make it spicier or adjust the layers depending on what your preferences are.
 Just let the cream cheese come to room temperature to make it easier to scoop out on your favorite chip or cracker.

 Since we get fresh shrimp from the coast, it’s a staple in our house.
-Whether in shrimp quesadillas, added to carbonara, or roasted with asparagus, we can’t get enough of it.
+Whether in shrimp quesadillas, added to carbonara, roasted with asparagus, or pan fried in Buffalo Sauce we can’t get enough of it.
 This appetizer has everything you love about a shrimp cocktail but in dip form.

 Why make cream cheese shrimp dip?